All Hornets are in this difficult time together… but not all have the same resources.

-Students will be able to apply for a grant of up to $500.00 per year from the Student Emergency Fund.
-We are hopeful that this support will help our students to feel confident that, though times may be tough, SUNY Broome is here to help them continue their education.
-We know that, even when we are not experiencing a pandemic, 87% of our students have documented financial need – this isn’t just now, it’s an ongoing issue for many of our students.
+Financial insecurity is an ongoing issue for many of our students, and a sudden emergency can derail their college plans.
+We hope this support will help our students feel confident that, though times may be challenging, SUNY Broome is here to help them continue their education.
+We know that, even when we are not experiencing a pandemic, 87% of our students have documented financial need.

 Your gift can make a difference — join us today!